theonlyid/theonlyid.github.io/_portfolio/02_Seizure-detection.md

 I'm interested in developing a method to automatically flag neural events (such as seizures, eye-blinks or sleep) from EEG data.
 My approach is focussed on overcoming the complex, non-stationary nature of the EEG signal, which poses a difficult challenge for everything from LDA to deep learning.

 Specifically, I'm interested in feature mining and feature engineering, to enable a drastic reduction in the size of the feature space of the model.
-I've implemented a technique that I've termed 'spectral contrasting', that signficantly reduces the feature space of the input dataset by attempting to overcome the non-stationarity in the data.
+I've implemented a technique that I've termed 'spectral contrasting', that significantly reduces the feature space of the input dataset by attempting to overcome the non-stationarity in the data.
 This enables us to classify seizure events at a much better accuracy than by using the original timeseries data alone!

 A jupyter notebook documenting the method and the analysis is [here](https://github.com/theonlyid/seizuredetection/blob/master/docs/final_notebook.ipynb "Jupyter Notebook").